 This air fryer chicken wings recipe makes crispy, succulent, saucy, and satisfying buffalo wings.
 They may not look like the ones you’re used to, but trust us when we say they taste like the real deal.

-Whether you’re looking for a quick meal or happen to not be a patient person who enjoys cooking, this recipe is for you.
+Whether you’re looking for a quick meal, or are not a patient person who enjoys cooking, or need a winning dish for National Chicken Wing Day (July 29), this recipe is for you.
 Once the buttons are pressed, these wings will cook and automatically turn out amazing with or without your presence.

 Click here to get the ingredients list for this air fryer chicken wings recipe.
 Or, feel free to read on for hints, tips and tidbits, including how to store these wings in the freezer.